-We will have until August 24, 2017 to consummate our initial business combination.
-However, if we anticipate that we may not be able to consummate our initial business combination by such date, we may extend the period of time to consummate a business combination up to three times, each by an additional three months (for a total of up to 21 months, or by May 24, 2018, to complete a business combination).
-In order to extend the time available for us to consummate our initial business combination, our sponsors or their affiliates or designees must deposit into the trust account \$402,536 (\$0.058 per unit), up to an aggregate of \$1,207,607, or \$0.175 per unit, prior to the applicable deadline for each three month extension.
+We will have until February 24, 2018 to consummate our initial business combination.
+We extended the period of time to consummate a business combination on August 24, 2017 and November 24, 2017, each by an additional three months.
+We may extend such period for another three months to May 24, 2018 to complete a business combination.
+In order to extend the time available for us to consummate our initial business combination, our sponsors or their affiliates or designees must deposit into the trust account \$402,536 (\$0.058 per unit) prior to such deadline for a three month extension.
 Any such payments would be made in the form of a loan.
-The terms of the promissory note to be issued in connection with any such loans have not yet been negotiated.
-Consequently, such loans might not be made on the terms described herein.
 The letter agreement with our initial shareholders contains a provision pursuant to which our sponsors have agreed to waive their right to be repaid for such loans out of the funds held in the trust account (except from any interest that we are permitted to withdraw as described herein) in the event that we do not consummate a business combination.
 However, we may repay such loans from funds held outside of the trust account from interest permitted to be withdrawn.
 In the event that interest in the trust is available for withdrawal for working capital purposes and has not been used to pay taxes or other working capital expenses, we may apply the accrued interest in the trust account or such withdrawn interest to the sponsors' obligation to loan us money in connection with an extension, and the amount that our sponsors would be obligated to loan us in connection with such extension would be reduced by the amount of interest so applied.
 Our sponsors and their affiliates or designees are not obligated to fund the trust account to extend the time for us to complete our initial business combination.
 If we are unable to consummate our initial business combination within the applicable time period, we will, as promptly as reasonably possible but not more than ten business days thereafter, redeem the public shares for a pro rata portion of the funds held in the trust account and as promptly as reasonably possible following such redemption, subject to the approval of our remaining shareholders and our board of directors, dissolve and liquidate, subject in each case to our obligations under Marshall Islands law to provide for claims of creditors and the requirements of other applicable law.
 In such event, the warrants will be worthless.

-If we seek shareholder approval of our initial business combination, our sponsor, directors, executive officers, advisors and their affiliates may elect to purchase shares from public shareholders, which may influence a vote on a proposed business combination and reduce the public "float" of our common stock.
+If we seek shareholder approval of our initial business combination, our sponsors, directors, executive officers, advisors and their affiliates may elect to purchase shares from public shareholders, which may influence a vote on a proposed business combination and reduce the public "float" of our common stock.